nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Adding Multiple Tasks**: Users can add multiple tasks to a student.
 If a task with identical parameters already exists in the student's task list, an error message will alert the user, avoiding duplicate entries.
-- **Invalid Input**: If an invalid student name, task description or due date is provided, the system displays the constraints and guidelines for the incorrect parameter(s).
+- **Invalid Input**: If an invalid student name, task description or due date is provided, EduManage displays the constraints and guidelines for the incorrect parameter(s).
 - **Fixed Date Format**: Due dates must be entered in a strict `YYYY-MM-DD` format.
 This format avoids ambiguity and enforces consistency, helping users easily interpret task deadlines.